-In this guide, we’ll navigate the world of Mini Coopers, uncovering the stars and the duds across generations of this iconic British ride.
+In this guide, we’ll navigate the domain of Mini Coopers, uncovering the stars and the duds across generations of this legendary British ride.
 Buckle up!

-Our journey is fueled by robust research from trusted sources like NHTSA and Consumer Reports.
+Our journey is fueled by thorough research from dependable sources like NHTSA and Consumer Reports.

 We’re not just skimming the surface – we’re diving deep into each Mini Cooper generation.
 We’ll rev up the details on powertrains, reliability, common issues, recalls, and resale values.